Bhuvaneshwari-bhu/AI-Multi-Tool-App/README.md

 ## **AI Multi-Tool Assistant**

 **Description:**
-This project is a web-based AI Multi-Tool Assistant powered by Google Gemini (Claude AI alternative).
+This project is a web-based AI Multi-Tool Assistant powered by Google Gemini.
 It integrates multiple AI functionalities into a single interface, allowing users to perform tasks such as:

 * Conversational Q&A (chat)
 * Text summarization